Albericvgn/ChemBalancer/README.md

    - Click on the 'Balance Equation' button to generate the balanced reaction as well as the thermochemical data.
    - Use the 'Clear' button if you wish to balance a new equation with different reactants/products.

+## important

-4.make sure to always have this link by your side
+Make sure to always have this link by your side

-just click on the following logo, and don't forget to pin it to your favorites!
+Just click on the following logo, and don't forget to pin it to your favorites!
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://rankchem.streamlit.app/)

 ##  Reference